Global Irish Studies

 - Partnering with universities, institutions and businesses throughout the United States, Ireland and around the world.

 Our aim is to develop Global Irish Studies in innovative ways that bring its interdisciplinary fruits to audiences far and wide, old and new.
 We are very excited about the possibilities that lie ahead.
-To learn about our programs and our plans, contact any of the Directors directly or email GIS.
+To learn about our programs and our plans, contact the Director directly or email GIS.
 We’d be happy to tell you more.